dhlab-epfl/LinkedBooksReferenceParsing/README.md

     * [annotated_dataset](dataset/annotated_dataset.json.zip) The annotated dataset in json format (zip compressed).
     * [report.p](dataset/report.p) A set of statistics on the annotated dataset, pickled.
     * [report.txt](dataset/report.txt) A set of statistics on the annotated dataset, txt.
     * [sources](dataset/sources.csv) List of monographs and journal issues which have been annotated, with number of annotations for each.
-TODO (put id, issue, year, name of journal or monograph, number of annotations specific and generic).
+TODO Matteo (put id, issue, year, name of journal or monograph, number of annotations specific and generic).
 * `M1.ipynb` a Python notebook to train a CRF parsing model using specific reference tags (e.g. author, title, publication year).
 You can use the annotated dataset in json format as input here.
 * `M2.ipynb` a Python notebook to train a CRF parsing model using generic begin/end reference tags (e.g. begin-secondary, in-secondary, end-secondary for a reference to a secondary source).
 * `models/`